Bridging the Gap in Marketing Talent

 Some gap will always exist.
 Technology is not going to stop advancing.
 If anything, 30 years from now artificial intelligence will assist in all digital marketing efforts.
 No one can predict what will happen, but, as always, the industry will evolve (and likely rapidly due to the pace of technological progress).

 Communication, a level of listening and understanding, and collaboration between senior and junior marketers is necessary for any team or marketing endeavor to succeed.
+Communication and empathy is what will preserve human-ness as technology becomes more prominent.

-Related - If you’re interviewing candidates for a marketing role, consider these unique marketing interview questions to make sure they are the perfect fit.
+Related: If you’re interviewing candidates for a marketing role, consider these unique marketing interview questions to make sure they are the perfect fit.

 Marketers in the middle, the 30-40 year olds who have traditional marketing chops and the technological knowledge, now have a huge opportunity to guide marketing strategy from a position of strength and bridge the gap.
 Now is the time for them step up.